SumoLogic/sumologic-documentation/docs/cse/integrations/automation-service.md

 #### Select Entities to run the automation on

-If you select **Entity Automation > Run Automations** you will be prompted to select one or more of the Entities included in the Insight:
+On an Insight if you select **Actions** > **Entity Automation > Run Automations**, you will be prompted to select one or more of the Entities included in the Insight:

 <img src={useBaseUrl('img/cse/automations-entity-menu.png')} alt="Entity Automation menu" width="400"/>

 1. Select one or more of the Entities listed or select **Select All Entities**.
 The selected Entities don’t have to be the same type.
 1. Click **Next**.
-A list displays of all Entity automations that are enabled, configured to be run manually, and configured for at least one of the Entity Types you selected on the previous screen.
+A list displays of all Entity automations that are enabled, configured to be run manually, and configured for at least one of the Entity types you selected on the previous screen.
 1. Select the automations you wish to run and click **Run Automation**.
 The automations will run.
 The system will automatically run the appropriate automations for the appropriate Entity Types.
 <img src={useBaseUrl('img/cse/automations-entity-menu-2.png')} alt="Entity Automation menu with selections" width="400"/>

 In this example:
    * The CarbonBlack automation is configured for IP Addresses, Email Addresses, and Domain Names, so it will run four times (once for the Email Address and once for each IP Address selected on the previous screen).
    * The nslookup automation is configured to only run on IP Addresses so it will run three times.
    * No automation will run on the Hostname.

-### View automation status
+### View an automation's status

-After running an automation, you can go to the **Automations** tab to view its status.
+After [running an automation](#step-4-view-results-of-an-automation), you can go to the **Automations** tab for the Insight or Entity to view the automation's  status.

 <img src={useBaseUrl('img/cse/automations-execution-status.png')} alt="Automations execution status" width="800"/>

-The list of automations is organized by Insight and Entity, and each section can be collapsed and expanded.
 On each card you will find:
 * The time and date when the automation was run.
 * The name and description of the associated playbook.
 * The playbook’s current status.
 * A link to **View Playbook** in the Automation Service UI.

 :::note
-You may have to manually refresh this screen to see the most current Status.
+You may have to manually refresh this screen to see the most current status.
 :::

 If you click **View Playbook**, the Automation Service UI will open to the playbook status page: